Nicolas B. Garnier

 Amongst several goals are the description in Information Theoretical terms of multi-scale systems, and the exploration of causality relations.

-- In fluid Turbulence: in collaboration with Stéphane Roux, and Carlos Granero-Belichon, we proposed a new perspective on Turbulence, using the Shannon entropy rate.
-An arXiv preprint is available (accepted in EuroPhysics Letters).
+- In fluid Turbulence: in collaboration with Stéphane Roux, and Carlos Granero-Belichon, we propose a new perspective on Turbulence:

 in 2014 and